Among superfoods such as green tea and spirulina—chia seeds truly deserve their rank.

-Its nutrient density is impressive and nutrient profile is extensive including fiber, omega-3 fatty acids, and calcium.
+Their intensive nutrient profile includes fiber, omega-3 fatty acids, iron, protein, and calcium.

-From detoxing the body to boosting exercise performance, reducing appetite to improving digestive health, "chia seeds benefits" are just too good to pass up and the flavor is so subtle you can incorporate into your diet very easily.
+From boosting exercise performance to reducing appetite and improving digestive health, chia seeds benefits are too good to pass up.
+Not to mention the flavor is so subtle you can incorporate into your diet very easily.

 In fact, the word “chia” is the ancient Mayan word for “strength”.

 Thanks to the growing demand for nutrient-dense foods, chia seeds are finally making their name.
 They are getting the “superfood” recognition and becoming a staple food.

 Chia Seeds Nutrition Facts